General national economic measures

--Guarantee schemes for SMEs and the Government Bond Fund are expected to bring at least NOK 100 billion (around €8,9bn) in loans to businesses:
+-Guarantee schemes for SMEs and the Government Bond Fund bring around NOK 100 billion (around €8,9bn) in loans to businesses:

 A state guarantee scheme for bank loans to enterprises, with a total guarantee volume of NOK 50 billion (around €4,45bn).
 The state guarantees 90 per cent of each bank loan.

 A government bond fund with an investment budget of NOK 50 billion to increase liquidity and access to capital in the Norwegian bond market.

 Increased borrowing limit in Innovation Norway’s loans scheme by NOK 1.6 billion (around €140m).

 -A compensation scheme for otherwise sustainable businesses with at least 30 percent drop in revenue due to the virus outbreak.
 The amount of support depends, among other things, on the size of revenue loss, the size of the enterprise’s unavoidable fixed costs and whether the enterprise has been ordered by the government to close.

 -A reduction in employer-paid days from 15 to 2 for temporary lay-offs, from 10 to 3 for care-related leave and from 16 to 3 for corona-related sick leave.